millerthesis/web-app/docs/gentrification-index.md

 ### Change in white population

 This is considered to be a factor in gentrification based on the study by Governing magazine.
 In their analysis on gentrification, they found that "compared to lower-income areas that failed to gentrify, gentrifying Census tracts recorded increases in the non-Hispanic white population."
 However, in the analysis conducted by Richard Florida of CityLab, they did not find the population of white residents to be correlated with gentrification.
 That said, the increase in the total white population is often considered to be a sign of gentrification in a neighborhood, so I include it in my index.
 However, because it was not found to have a significant correlation with gentrification, I give it a low weighting of .05.

-### Below poverty level

-As neighborhoods gentrify, poorer residents become displaced by rising rents.
-This change may be reflected in Census data through fewer amounts of people who live below the poverty level, as those communities move to other areas that are more affordable.
-In their <a href="http://voorheescenter.red.uic.edu/wp-content/uploads/sites/122/2017/10/Voorhees-Center-Gentrification-Index-Oct-14.pdf">Gentrification index</a>, the Voorhees Center at the University of Illinois, Chicago included percent of people below poverty in their index.
-They based their inclusion of this variable on the research done by David Ley, specifically, “Gentrification in Recession: Social Change in Six Canadian Inner Cities, 1981-1986.”

 ### Change in median home value